jjvanzon/Circular-Language-Spec/constructs-drafts/access-control-loose-ideas.md

 Access Control,

-Even though logging into the internet gives you automatic access to certain sites, with your access cards or tickets displayed at the bottom-right corner of the screen, you might also choose to might click it in order to actually access the site.
+Even though logging into the internet gives you automatic access to certain sites, with your access cards or tickets displayed at the bottom-right corner of the screen, you might also choose to click it in order to actually access the site.
 This sort of gives you the idea of actively entering something.
 Perhaps you want to see yourself as the user of a module, and only sometimes, when you click your access card, you get to be an author of it, and see more of its internal structure and the comments.

 JJ